-To all who have a love for the environment and in particular our oceans: Save the ocean, protect your passion and make an impact, is the message from all of us at the Ocean Racing Club of Victoria.
+To all who love the environment, particularly our oceans: Save the sea, protect your passion, and make an impact is the message from all of us at the Ocean Racing Club of Victoria.

-We are an innovative sailing organization who cares about the health of our planet and have always been interested in ways that can have an impact that scales; something that can change behavior and the value we put on our natural environment.
+We are an innovative sailing organisation that cares about the health of our planet and have always been interested in ways that can have an impact that scales, something that can change behavior and the value we put on our natural environment.
 We ask;

 - What if we could get everyone to pledge not to use plastics on their boats?

-- What if we could get every yacht club to recycle properly?
+- What if we could get every yacht club to recycle correctly?

-And what if we could spread the love, we have for the ocean with the people that are closest to us that do not sail?
-Behind every ORCV race, there is a dedicated team paying attention to important details of keeping plastics out of the oceans.
+And what if we could spread our love for the ocean with the people closest to us who do not sail?
+Behind every ORCV race, a dedicated team is paying attention to essential details of keeping plastics out of the oceans.

-Change only happens when organizations like ORCV get together and take action for an initiative we care about.
+Change only happens when organisations like ORCV get together and take action for an initiative we care about.

-To all who have a love for the environment and our oceans: "Save the ocean, protect your passion and make an impact", is the message from all of us at the ORCV.
+To all who love the environment and our oceans: "Save the ocean, protect your passion, and make an impact" is the message from all of us at the ORCV.

-Behind every ORCV race, there is a dedicated clean oceans team paying attention to important details of keeping plastics out of the oceans.
-During the recent Apollo Bay Race the ORCV team organised a fundraising activity to raise awareness of how, as a community, we all can make changes to keep plastics out of the ocean.
-The Club has had a long-held an interest in supporting ocean conservation, so it was a natural fit.
+Behind every ORCV race is a dedicated clean oceans team paying attention to essential details of keeping plastics out of the oceans.
+During the recent Apollo Bay Race, the ORCV team organised a fundraising activity to raise awareness of how, as a community, we all can make changes to keep plastics out of the ocean.
+The Club has long been interested in ocean conservation, so it was a natural fit.

 Change only happens when people like us get together and act for an initiative we care about.
 Here are five starting tips that can contribute to running a more sustainable boat: